Code-Institute-Submissions/artontray-PROJECT1/README.md

   Contains a video "trailer" :
    - I wanted to highlights the possibilities of the FOOD COST app in less than 1 minut.
-   - The trailer is accesible directly after scrolling down the landing page.
+   - The trailer is accesible directly after scrolling down the loading page.
 This section is valuable as it encourages the user to have a dynamic view of the app's features in less than 1 minut.

   ![Trailer](assets/images/readme-images/trailer.png)